Danny-Yu-X/Danny-Yu-X/README.md

 - 🎓I am a second-year college student majoring in Computer Science at the University of California, Davis
 - 👨‍💻 I am looking for internships related to software development and problem-solving!
 - 👀 I’m interested in programming and software development!
-- 🌱 I’m currently learning Python and C/C++ and building projects!
+- 🌱 I’m currently learning Python and C/C++ and building projects (take a look at my repositories)!
 - 💞️ I’m looking to collaborate on software projects!
 - 📫 How to reach me: dannyyu3512@gmail.com | dxyu@ucdavis.edu | 530-383-3602
 - ⚡ Fun fact: I like drinking boba!